 The different parts of the eye represent taste, touch, smell, hearing, sight, and thought.

 So in some ways, the Eye of Horus can symbolize a feeling of “oneness” or “wholeness,” the feeling that so many aspects of yourself are coming together to create your highest self.

-Another, less talked about, interpretation is vengeance.
+Another less talked about, interpretation is paying back.